alexbecker/dotlock/README.rst

 by running a single command: ``dotlock lock``.

 Dotlock is partly inspired by `pipenv <https://pypi.org/project/pipenv/>`_, which also provides dependency-locking functionality.
-However, dotlock attempts to improve over ``pipenv`` in the following ways:
+However, dotlock has a different philosophy: instead of acting as a wrapper around pip, dotlock handles package resolution natively.
+This gives dotlock more flexibility, better performance, and a smaller surface area for bugs, but at the cost of the wide platform and package support the pip developers have put so much work into.
+This should make dotlock better for deploying to common environments such as linux servers with common packages, but there will always be edge cases of platforms or packages it does not support.

+Dotlock's main goals are:

-* Accuracy: ``pipenv`` only locks to the level of versions, not specific distributions.
+* Accuracy: ``dotlock lock`` locks to the level of specific distributions, not just versions.
-  This is why a ``Pipfile.lock`` will often contain multiple hashes for the same dependency, and means you do not know exactly what distribution will be installed when you run ``pipenv lock``.

-* Speed: ``pipenv lock`` is very slow in my experience.

-* Reliability: ``pipenv`` does a lot of stuff, but it also has a lot of bugs.
+  That means you know exactly what code will be installed by ``dotlock install``, and ``package.lock.json`` will contain a single hash for each package.
+You can even vendor your dependencies with ``dotlock bundle``.

+* Speed: ``dotlock lock`` uses caching and asyncio to re-lock after changes to ``package.lock`` in 1s or less.
+  Similarly, ``dotlock install`` and ``dotlock bundle`` download dependencies in parallel.

-* Extras Support: ``pipenv`` only supports "default" dependencies and "dev" dependencies;
-  ``dotlock`` supports arbitrary extra dependency groups, e.g. ``dotlock install --extras tests``.
+* Extras Support: Unlike pipenv which only supports "default" dependencies and "dev" dependencies, ``dotlock`` supports arbitrary extra dependency groups, e.g. ``dotlock install --extras tests``.

-Under the hood, ``pipenv`` is essentially a complicated wrapper for ``pip``, relying on it for metadata discovery and extraction, dependency resolution, dependency downloading and installation.
-To improve on ``pipenv``, ``dotlock`` handles most of these itself, relying on ``pip`` only to install already-downloaded dependencies.

 Installation
 ------------